olpotkin/CarND-Path-Planning/README.md

 4. Run it: `./path_planning`.

 Here is the data provided from the Simulator to the C++ Program

+## Reflection

+The major task in this project - to evaluate the best trajectory case, that depends on traffic conditions on the road.

+Car could be in 3 available states and from each state there are different lane change scenarios:
+- Lane 1 (left lane)
+	- keep lane
+	- turn right
+- Lane 2 (middle lane)
+	- turn left
+	- keep lane
+	- turn right
+- Lane 3 (right lane)
+	- turn left
+	- keep lane

+To make a decision what to do when our car are near to some car in the traffic we need to evaluate the cost of each scenario.

+Cost evaluation algorithm for each lane consists of following steps:

+1. Evaluate Lane Cost: if we are going to change the lane the cost is 1000.
+2. Evaluate Speed Cost: higher the speed - lower the cost (speed limit is 49.5 mph).
+3. Evaluate Collision cost and 15m gap cost (high values)

+Example 1:

+![alt text][image1]

+Example 2 (more difficult case):

+![alt text][image2]

 #### Main car's localization Data (No Noise)